markosjal/AirScan/README.md

 	If imagemagick is installed the Web GUI can create single or Multi page PDFs, image format conversion, rotate, auto-crop, etc. These functions can be slow on Raspberry Pi 2 or 3.

+	Web GUI in Spanish or english depending on browser language preference.

+	language file available for adding your own translation.

 	Toast UI mage editor included

 	Copy function